Assorted Legg Information

 From the above twp items it probable tthat the initial Legg family arrived as one of the first families with the repopulation of the island with the Godolphins in the 1500's.
 It is possible that the initial Legg family arrived from the Penzance area in West Cornwall (along with the Tregarthens who were another early family in the Isles from West Cornwall) - there are a few other early Legg marriages and baptisms recorded for the "Legg" name in this area, and later on the family name is missing from here.
 What is not clear is whether these Legg's were of original "Cornish" stock or more probably relative recent arrivals of Southern English stock, where the majority of the earlier Legg's seem to have come from.
 The "Handbook of Cornish Surnames" refers to Legg (or Legh) as being of Cornish origin, however there are few early Legg records from Cornwall, and it is possible that these were descended from Southern English "Leggs", Legg also being alternatively derived from an English source.

 My existing genetic testing indicates that the Scilly Isles Leggs are descended from a Celtic Line which implies that they could be of old Cornish stock.
 However recent genetic testing of Southern England indicates that at least half of the English in this area were also descended from Celtic lines, i.e. the existing populace were not completely swamped by the AngloSaxon invaders, whilst genetic testing of Cornwall area residents indicate a predominance of Celtic genes amongst those with patrimamonic Cornish names (e.g. Thomas, Richards, etc) while the early Norman or AngloSaxon descended ruling class took the local Celtic area names signifying that they were rulers of that locality.
+My expectation based on the fact that the Y branch of R1b that the Leggs fall into is releatively less frequent, is that the Legg line is descended from the Bell breaker lineage which overran most fo Britain in the secodn millenoum BC.

 To fully determine whether the Isles of Scilly Legg's are of Cornish or English ancestry therefore requires genetic testing to compare Isles of Scilly descended Leggs with those from descended from Southern England.